 Skater Shaggy Hairstyle

-Shaggy hair is not about copying a photo.
-It is about choosing a cut that works with your hair type, not against it.
-Get that right and the style takes care of the rest.
+Men’s shaggy hairstyles are not about copying a photo.
+It is about choosing a cut that works with your hair instead of fighting it.
+When that balance is right, the style carries itself.

 How To Maintain Men’s Shaggy Hairstyles Like A Pro

-A shaggy haircut only looks good if you treat it properly.
+Men’s shaggy hairstyles only look good if you treat them properly.
 Ignore it completely and it turns limp or fuzzy.
 Overwork it and you kill the movement that made you want the cut in the first place.

 This is about control without overcontrol.
 Get these fundamentals right and every shag works better.